MatthewKandiah/flectris/README.md

 - Write tetris / tetris block designer

 ## Short term plan
-- Update Piece so individual cells are not empty/filled, but empty/cell1/cell2/... so we can apply different texture for each cell
 - Include rotation point visually
 - some tidying:
   - refactor entity click handling to reduce copy-pasting